 DICOM offers a lot of capabilities for storing, transmitting and processing medical images and patient data.
 However, you must be aware that there are several other protocols, which causes interoperability problems.
 This time we’ll talk about interoperability and compare two common medical data standards – HL7 and DICOM, which are the most common protocols.

 Interoperability issues may be illustrated in different ways.
 For example, a patient has to change hospitals (say, he is moving to another town).
 He expects that his EHR and all medical information would be transmitted successfully.
 But these two hospitals use different standards, and their information systems are unable to understand each other.
 So, the patient needs to retrieve his medical records on paper and perhaps even do some tests again.
-Imagine that he is seriously ill and needs treatment as soon as possible – then any delay means health deterioration.
+Imagine that the patient is seriously ill and needs treatment as soon as possible – then any delay means health deterioration.

 Or suppose you run a medical business and transmit patient data to an imaging operator or a hospital.
 If you and your partner use the same standards, you’ll faсe no obstacles.
 Otherwise, your systems will encounter many errors or barely be unable to communicate.
 This can result in losing the partner because none of you want to abandon the system you are using as the switch is costly.